Living-with-machines/TheLivingMachine/README.md

 # The Living Machine

-This repository contains the code for the experiments used for the paper 'The Living Machine', currently under review.
+This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press.
 Contact @dcsw2 for info.

 ## Code